Activity note: Hotel check in from 4:00 p.m.

 Breakfast: At our campsite.

 Morning: We’ll break camp and canoe through the last portion of the Upper Missouri Breaks National Monument having traveled, all told during our journey, 107 miles.
 We’ll pass through a portion of the Charles M. Russell National Wildlife Refuge before we pull out at Kipp State Park Campground, ending the river portion of our journey.

 Lunch: At Kipp State Park, we’ll have a tasty picnic lunch.

-Afternoon: We’ll load our gear on A/C shuttles (MRO vans) and ride back to Fort Benton through scenic prairie lands.
+Afternoon: We’ll load our gear into air conditioned vans and ride back to Fort Benton through scenic prairie lands.
 There are numerous geological features along our route, including Square and Round Buttes, two volcanic formations that dominate the local landscape.
-Our educators will paint an historical picture of this beautiful country and its lore as we travel.
+Our educators will paint a historical picture of this beautiful country and its lore as we travel.
 Checking in at the Grand Union, we’ll have time to freshen up and relax before dinner.
 Non-river luggage will be delivered to you.

 Dinner: At the Grand Union Hotel, our farewell dinner is a perfect end to a great Upper Missouri River canoeing adventure.
 Share your favorite experiences with new Road Scholar friends.